Donald Trump photo op at St. John's Church: Esper

 Trump was accompanied on his walk and photo opportunity by Defense Secretary Mark Esper and Chairman of the Joint Chiefs of Staff Mark Milley, prompting criticism of both men.
 An anonymous senior defense official said neither had intended to participate, and in a subsequent interview with NBC, Esper said he believed the walk was to review the troops and was not aware a peaceful protest had just been dispersed.
 At a news conference on June 3, Esper revised his account, saying, "I did know that we were going to the church; I was not aware that a photo op was happening."

 Esper did not directly answer a question from the press about whether he regretted participating in the photo-op, saying that he tried to stay apolitical but "Sometimes, I'm successful, and sometimes I'm not as successful."
 Esper also said he was not aware of the plan to clear the park and criticized the use of a helicopter.
 On June 3, Esper sought to send home a small portion of the 1,600 active-duty troops called to Washington, but during an angry meeting, Trump ordered Esper not to do so.
 The following day, amid a contentious dispute between the Pentagon and the White House, some National Guard troops began to withdraw.

 Regarding the use of active-duty military, Esper said "The option to use active-duty forces in a law enforcement role should only be used as a matter of last resort and only in the most urgent and dire of situations.
 We are not in one of those situations now.
 I do not support invoking the Insurrection Act."
-In a memoir published in 2022, Esper wrote that during the protests in Washington, D.C., an exasperated Trump asked whether it was possible to shoot protesters in the legs.
+In a memoir published in 2022, Esper wrote of Lafayette Square, "the tactics employed seemed excessive and unnecessary."

 Esper directed the Secretary of the Army Ryan McCarthy to lead an after action review of the National Guard's role in domestic law enforcement.
 The review was expected to be completed by July 30, 2020.